-Should I Become A Freight Agent?
+Should I Become a Freight Agent?

 Freight Brokerages: The Employee Model

 Whether it's weeks in a classroom or working on the brokerage floor, there is no better way to get familiar with the industry than jumping on the phone to book trucks and dispatch drivers.
 Without training and infrastructure, it's hard to get started in transportation.
 There is a lot to know and learn, from federal regulations to best practices and things to watch out for.

-While many employees are content collecting a salary and commission this can change when they become really successful.
-If the margin on a load is $500, they may ask why am I only making 12% ($60) after the customer pays the shipping.
-Even with all the other business-related expenses should the majority of the profit really go to my employer?
-Are my customers loyal to me or the organization I represent?
+Many brokers who are good at what they do contemplate whether they could earn more.
+If the margin on a load is $500, they may ask, "Why am I only making 12% ($60) after the customer pays the shipping?
+Should 88% of the profit go to my employer?
+Are my customers loyal to the organization I represent or me?"

 Freight Agent Programs